HOW TO PLAY?

 How much time will we need to play?

 Please allow an hour and half.
 This allows us to brief you, give you an hour in the room and then speak to you afterwards regarding your experience.

 NEW TOWN: The building itself is wheelchair accessible via ramp and lift but please let us know if you need access out with normal business hours (8.30-5.30 Mon-Fri).
 Houdini's Workshop unfortunately has areas which would not be accessible in a wheelchair.
 The Experiment should be fully accessible though some manoeuvring will be required.

-HAYMARKET: The building is accessible from the street and our Ocean’s Escape game is on the ground floor and full accessible.
+HAYMARKET: The building is accessible from the street and our Ocean’s Escape game is on the ground floor and fully accessible.
 Carnival of Curiosities and 8 Years Later are situated in the basement and therefore not accessible.